Questions about Building Work, Building Plans and Building Lines

 However, the position is different when the Consumer Protection Act applies to the agreement between the parties, e.g. where the seller is a developer.

 Our law takes into account that any property with buildings erected without municipal approval is a property with a latent defect.
 The voetstoots clause will typically cover latent defects and a seller will not automatically attract liability if he sells a property with unauthorised building works.
-But if the seller knows that there are no plans and he organized and did the renovations himself, and he deliberately does not disclose this fact (to defraud the purchaser), the seller will be liable.
+But if the seller knows that there are no plans for extensions and renovations he organised and did himself, and he deliberately does not disclose this fact (to defraud the purchaser), the seller will be liable.

 Problems that can arise with building work